 Welcome to Panda class!
-We have two groups of children in Panda class - one in the morning and one in the afternoon.
-We are really looking forward to meeting our new friends in September.
+We have two groups of children in Panda class, one in the morning and one in the afternoon, and some children who stay all day.

 In Panda class we focus on 10 special books throughout the year.
 They are called our Key Texts.
-In the Autumn term we focus on one of them, which is the story of Elmer, a very special and unique patchwork elephant.
+The children will listen to these stories being read to them at story time this term.

-Everyday we learn Nursery Rhymes, with lots of fun actions.
-These are brilliant at helping children to look and listen, developing their speech and language, and preparing them for reading.
+We enjoy singing Nursery Rhymes, with lots of fun signs and actions.
+These form part of our phonics teaching, and are brilliant at helping children to look and listen, developing their speech and language, and preparing them for reading.

 Maths is part of our daily routine in Panda class.
 We use every opportunity to count and look for familiar numbers.
 We always count the number of children and look at the number on the calendar.
-We also have an interactive counting song to join in with too!
-Our maths area gives the children to opportunity to explore number and shapes, through a variety of activities and puzzles.
+We have lots of interactive counting songs to join in with, and the children will soon meet the Numberblocks!
+There are lots of different maths resources for the children to explore in our maths area, and begin to use their developing mathematical knowledge.

 Understanding the World

-The 'Jigsaw' theme (our focus for Personal, Social and Emotional development) is ‘Being me in my world’, which links in with our theme 'All about me'.
+The 'Jigsaw' theme (our focus for Personal, Social and Emotional development) is ‘Being me in my world'.